 It’s 2019 and Digital Transformation isn’t a Fad but a Necessity.
 Here’s why.

 But let’s assume that you still have your loyal customer base.
 Having an extensive online presence means being able to expand beyond where you have physical branches.
 This means your customer base will be bigger than it already is rather than have a potential rival reaching them first.
-The current generation is also growing up with constantly connected devices.
+The current generation is growing up with connected devices.
 This means their first instinct is to approach you online first, even if they could easily travel to a physical place.
 For them, ease of access is embedded in their culture.

 People say that customers are king, but how do you satisfy the king, when you have no idea of the king’s desires?
 According to the Kleiner Perkins Internet Trends Report for 2018, Spotify’s user interface personalization based on data on personal listening data, increased daily user engagements by a whopping 44%.

 Going digital means having information of what your customers want.
 With data analytics, you will have quick access to your demographics.
 Meaning who they are, where they’re from, what they are willing to spend or have spent, or any information you could collect from customers browsing your sites.

 If they aren’t happy about a certain service, you will have the aggregate data on why people aren’t happy.
 If there are specific changes that people want, they could now tell you, and you could fix it rather than go through an unnecessary process of trial and error.
 When you know why people are unhappy, you’ll be able to figure out what could make them happy.

 In the past, working would mean following rigid schedules.
 It would mean having to be physically present all the time or to work in silos, expecting information would somehow translate correctly without individuals present.
 51% of workers would change jobs if another company would them give flexible hours while 35% would do so if given the opportunity to work at home.
 With such rates, leveraging technology for flexibility would mean an easier time for everyone, and greater talent retention for companies.